-2023 £ 2022 £ IFRS 2 share-based payment charge 419,961 438,868 Direct taxes related to share options 212,343 (87,142) 632,304 351,726
+2024 £ 2023 £ IFRS 2 share-based payment charge 695,332 419,961 Direct taxes related to share options 72,331 212,343 767,663 632,304

-IFRS 2 (Share-based payments) requires that the fair value of such equity-settled transactions are calculated and systematically charged to the statement of comprehensive income over the vesting period.
-The total fair value that was charged to the income statement in relation to the equity-settled share-based payments was £419,961 (2022: £438,868).
+IFRS 2 (Share-based payments) requires that the fair value of equity-settled transactions are calculated and systematically charged to the statement of comprehensive income over the vesting period.
+The expense related to cash settled options is also systematically charged to the statement of comprehensive income over the vesting period so that at vesting date the liability is the total amount payable to the option holder.
+The total expense that was charged to the income statement in relation to the share-based payments in 2024 was £695,332, being £688,824 equity settled and £6,508 cash settled (2023: £419,961 equity settled and £nil cash settled).

 Where individual EMI thresholds are exceeded or when unapproved share options are exercised by overseas employees, the Group is subject to employer taxes payable on the taxable gain on exercise.
 Since these taxes are directly related to outstanding share options, the income statement charge has been included within share option and related charges.
 The Group uses its closing share price at the reporting date to calculate such taxes to accrue.
-The tax related income statement charge for the year was £212,343 (2022: credit of £87,142).
+The tax related income statement charge for the year was £72,331 (2023: £212,343).